GrandZhuo/GrandVim/.vim/bundle/YouCompleteMe/README.md

 #### Diagnostic display - Syntastic

 The native support for Java includes YCM's native realtime diagnostics display.
-This can conflict with other dianostics plugins like Syntastic, so when enabling Java support, please **manually disable Syntastic Java diagnostics**.
+This can conflict with other diagnostics plugins like Syntastic, so when enabling Java support, please **manually disable Syntastic Java diagnostics**.

 Add the following to your `vimrc`: